wazuh/wazuh-documentation/source/installation-guide/basic/distributed-deployment/unattended/unattended-elasticsearch-cluster-installation.rst

 Elasticsearch & Kibana unattended installation
 ==============================================

 This section will explain how to install Elasticsearch and Kibana using an automated script.
 This script will perform a health check to verify that the system has enough resources to ensure the proper performance of the installation.
-For more information, please visit the :ref:`requirements <basic_distributed_requirements>` section.
+For more information, please visit the :ref:`requirements <installation_requirements>` section.

 .. note:: Root user privileges are required to run all the commands described below.
 To download the script the package ``curl`` will be used.